Staging a House on a Budget

 For better or worse, scents are memorable, which means buyers will not soon forget strong odors such as fish you have recently cooked with or stale air if your house has been shut up for a long time.
 Be aware of how your home smells, and make it a positive memory by opening windows to air out the space, taking out any trash, and using mild, plug-in air fresheners to remove undesirable fragrances.
 Or, simmer orange peels and cinnamon in a saucepan with water to cultivate the warm, nostalgic feeling of “home” through your buyers’ noses.

 The brighter your home, the more open, spacious, and inviting it will appear.
 Opening curtains, installing new light bulbs, and incorporating lamps will create a brighter space and cheery atmosphere.
 Bonus tip: add mirrors to small rooms to make these spaces appear even larger.

 Once you’ve handled the basics, seek out places where you can add small, finishing touches—such as setting out a vase of fresh flowers or a bowl of fresh fruit.
 These minor elements will create focal points and foster the homelike essence your buyers are looking for.

-At the end of the day, a little creativity and elbow grease are all it takes to leave a lasting impression on those who view it.
-In no time, it’ll be off the market and you’ll be handing over the keys to its eager new residents.
+A little creativity and elbow grease are all it takes to leave a lasting impression on those who view it.
+In no time, it’ll be off the market, and you’ll be handing over the keys to its eager new residents.